 Rehabilitated towpath after repairs.

-As the towpath is the largest historical structure and the backbone of the park, its maintenance is critical to the park’s preservation.
+As the towpath is the largest historic structure and the backbone of the park, its maintenance is critical to the park’s preservation.
 Together, we can continue to protect the park and its towpath.
 Through the Trust’s Towpath Forever fund, visitors to the park can help support the rehabilitation and continuity of the towpath.

 Photos by Simon Barber, Francis Grant-Suttie, NPS, Chris Hanessian